-The Change Management 2015 qualification is designed to provide a robust foundation of knowledge for anyone involved in organisational change initiatives.
+The Change Management 2015 qualification is accredited by APMG International and endorsed by Change Management Institute.
+It is designed to provide a robust foundation of knowledge for anyone involved in organisational change initiatives.
 Successful candidates will have the knowledge and understanding necessary to contribute constructively to teams specifying, developing, implementing and sustaining change initiatives.

 Managing change successfully is a core skill for successful leaders within both programmes and projects.
 Leading change is essential to ensure that there is a smooth transition from projects to business-as-usual.